POOJAKOLUSU/JAVA-FUNDAMENTALS/theoryjava.md

 Translates intermediate bytecode into native machine code (0s and 1s) specific to the host operating system.

 Key Concept: While the JVM itself is platform-dependent (built specifically for Windows, macOS, or Linux), it makes compiled Java bytecode platform-independent.
 Translates intermediate bytecode into native machine code (0s and 1s) specific to the host operating system.

-Key Concept: While the JVM itself is platform-dependent (built specifically for Windows, macOS, or Linux), it makes compiled Java bytecode plat